-I have found myself happy in the company of friends who occassionally drink (and sometimes drink too much) with no compulsions to drink.
+I have found myself happy in the company of friends who occasionally drink (and sometimes drink too much) with no compulsions to drink.
 Being in their company is a big “no-no” and a sign of relapse, people warn me.

 The program preaches that addicts have always felt “different than.”
 Now, more than ever, in the presence of those who live their lives as they please, without the intervention of the 12 steps, I feel “different than.”

 They say that I will never fit in anywhere but NA.
 (Which, I have learned, is VERY untrue.)
-NA members constantly reinforce at meetings “I am first, and foremost, an addict” and “I will never be normal.”
+NA members constantly reinforce at meetings “I am first, and foremost, an addict” and “I will never be normal.” (!!!)

 I would like to know what a glass of wine, alone, tastes like, too.
 (Being 17 and drinking means you drink whatever is there, so I have never had a proper mixed drink or a single glass of decent wine.)